Prisha247/QuantumCryptography/content/general.md

 ---
-  title: "An Intro to Cryptography"
+  title: "An Introduction to Cryptography"
   content: "What is Cryptography?
 How Does RSA Play Into It?"
 ---